 What Is A Rooster?

-As a rooster he is expected to guard his flock, provide food for them, warn them and take care of things for them.
-He will intervene in squabbles so that no-one gets hurt.
+Like a rooster, he is expected to guard his flock, provide food for them, warn them and take care of things for them.
+He will intervene in squabbles so that no one gets hurt.

 If he lost the challenge because he was sick, he will usually re-challenge the new rooster and try to reclaim his girls back when he is well again.